rihadroshan/SSH-honeypot/README.md

 ## Features

-- Log SSH connection attempts, including usernames and passwords.
+- **Log SSH connection attempts**: Captures IP addresses, usernames, and passwords used in authentication attempts.
-- Simulates an interactive shell environment.
+- **Interactive shell simulation**: Provides a realistic shell environment to interact with attackers.
-- Logs executed commands.
+- **Command logging**: Logs all commands executed by the attacker.
-- Provides customizable username and password for authentication.
+- **Customizable authentication**: Allows setting a custom username and password for authentication.
+- **Rotating log files**: Logs are stored in rotating files to prevent excessive disk usage.

+---

 ### Basic Usage